 Apple files patent for car access sharing

-Another recent development coming out of Apple is a patent filed to allow owners to share their cars without releasing the key.
-A report dated August 17 on Gizmochina.com states that the American smartphone giant had filed a patent for a new type of key sharing ability.
-Similar to the one-time password, the owner will allow another person to use the shared key to operate the car once, after which the car will be restricted again.
+Another development that came out of Apple last year was a patent to allow owners to share their cars without releasing the key.
+A report dated 17 August 2021 on Gizmochina.com stated that the American smartphone giant had filed a patent for a new type of key sharing ability.
+Similar to the one-time password, the owner will allow another person to use the shared key to operate the car once, after which the vehicle will be restricted again.

-Elon Musk (Tesla) & Herbert Diess (VW) comment on the Apple Car
+Elon Musk (Tesla) & Herbert Diess (VW) comment on the Apple Electric Car

 The hibernated Apple Car EV project put back into development was probably the sauciest news in tech during the holiday season of 2020.
-The Apple Car update has gotten the attention of Elon Musk, co-founder and CEO, Tesla, and Herbert Diess, CEO, Volkswagen Group, who voiced their opinion on social media.
+Back then, the Apple electric Car got the attention of Elon Musk and Herbert Diess, CEO of Volkswagen Group, who voiced their opinion on social media.

-Asked about a comment on the rumored Apple Car on linkedin.com, Diess said that Volkswagen Group looks forward to new competitors, reasoning their potential to accelerate the auto industry’s transformation.
+Asked to comment on the rumored Apple electric Car on linkedin.com, Diess said that Volkswagen Group looks forward to new competitors, reasoning their potential to accelerate the auto industry’s transformation.
 He reiterated his view that the world’s most valuable company will continue being a mobility company, be it Tesla, Apple, or the Volkswagen Group.

-Expressing his views on Reuters’ Apple Car report, Elon Musk tweeted with a short explanation that a monocell “is electrochemically impossible.”
-He also recollected “the darkest days” during the Tesla Model 3 development, the time when he had contacted Tim Cook, CEO, Apple, to offer Tesla at 1/10th of its current value but was refused even to meet.
+Expressing his views on Reuters’ Apple electric Car report, Musk tweeted with a short explanation that a monocell “is electrochemically impossible.”
+He also recollected “the darkest days” during the Tesla Model 3 development, the time when he had contacted Tim Cook, CEO of Apple, to offer Tesla at 1/10th of its current value but was refused even to meet.

-According to the Reuters report, an Apple Car could be under development at Apple’s highly secretive underground design and development spaces at Apple Park, its new ‘spaceship’ campus in Cupertino.
-The company has been working on the automotive business under ‘Project Titan’ since 2014, but it is yet to show a concept, or even a sketch, as that’s not how things happen at Apple, even though it’s common in the auto industry.
+According to the Reuters report that emerged on 21 December 2020, the electric car could be taking shape at Apple’s highly secretive underground design and development spaces at Apple Park, its new ‘spaceship’ campus in Cupertino.
+The company has been working on the automotive business under ‘Project Titan’ since 2014, but it is yet to show a concept, or even a sketch, as that’s not how things are done at Apple.

-Battery technology for the Apple Car – ‘Monocell’ or LFP?
+Battery technology for the Apple Electric Car – ‘Monocell’ or LFP?

 Reuters added that the Apple Car would be an EV with a next-gen battery cell technology that is less expensive than today’s Lithium-ion batteries and offers more range.
 Called “monocell,” this battery cell design comprises larger individual cells, eliminating the need for pouches and modules that hold battery materials.
 Describing Apple’s monocell technology, a person privy to the development said: “It’s next level.
 Like the first time you saw the iPhone.”